Thursday, July 7, 2016

 Smith later claimed to have received “the sealing keys” from Elijah – among other things, the right to “seal” in marriage whomever and as many as he wished - in 1836.
 But the affairs with Marinda Johnson and Fanny Alger were prior to that supposed divine revelation.

 Smith had married Emma when he was 22 and she 21.
-At the time of this second recorded affair Smith was 28 and Fanny was 15 or 16.
+At the time of this second recorded affair Smith was 28 and Fanny was about 15.

 By 1843 Smith’s gullible wives and followers had bought the whole ‘God loves polygamy’ doctrine.
 He convinced Apostle Heber Kimball to give Smith his only daughter, 14-year-old Helen Mar Kimball.
 In her own words,